Johnnydev001/Johnnydev001/README.md

 ## Notes

-Just finished two new projects:
+Just finished three new projects:
 - [Weather Forecast App](https://github.com/Johnnydev001/weather-forecast) built with NuxtJS, Typescript, Dotnet C# and Github Actions.
 - [Monorepo Turborepo Template](https://github.com/Johnnydev001/mono-repo-turbo-template) built with React, Svelte and Turborepo.
 - [Dr. André Yee's Portfolio](https://drandreyee.com/) built with React, Tailwind CSS and Netlify.

 Currently working on a full-stack project to learn more about React Typescript, Spring Boot with Kotlin and Azure DevOps.